ibm-cloud-docs/schematics/limitations.md

 During the Beta release of {{site.data.keyword.cloud_notm}}, be aware of the following limitations.

-    * This service might not yet be stable and is not for production use.
+    - This service might not yet be stable and is not intended for production use.
-    * After 7 days, your project and everything that the project contains will be deleted.

-Beta releases are not intended for production.
-Any projects, apps, or jobs that you create during Beta will not carry over to other releases.
+    - Any projects, apps, or jobs that you create during beta will not carry over to other releases'.